ravenkls/Maze-Generator-and-Solver/readme.md

 <img src="https://i.imgur.com/cnYmRiC.png" height="300">

 ## Maze Solver Algorithm
-To solve the mazes, I used [Djikstra's shortest path algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm#Algorithm), this algorithm utilises a priority queue data structure.
+To solve the mazes, I used [Dijkstra's shortest path algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm#Algorithm), this algorithm utilises a priority queue data structure.

 ### It can be described with the following steps
 1. Choose a start and end node, all nodes other than start node have a distance of **infinity**